-The legal framework for PII protection is found in the Federal Law for the Protection of Personal Data Held by Private Parties, published in July 2010, its Regulations, published in December 2011, the Privacy Notice Rules, published in January 2013, and the Binding Self-Regulation Parameters, also published in January 2013.
+The legal framework for PII protection is found in article 6 of the Mexican Constitution; and in the Federal Law for the Protection of Personal Data Held by Private Parties, published in July 2010, its Regulations, published in December 2011, the Privacy Notice Rules, published in January 2013, and the Binding Self-Regulation Parameters, also published in January 2013 and May 2014.
 Mexican PII protection law follows international correlative laws, directives and statutes, and thus has similar principles, regulation scope and provisions.

-Mexican PII protection law (the Law) regulates the collection, storage and use of PII and protects individual data subjects (individuals); it is a federal law of public order, which makes its provisions applicable and enforceable at a federal level across the country and is not waivable under any agreement or covenant between parties.
-This Law regulates the use and processing given to the PII by PII data controllers (PII Controllers), thus providing several rights to individuals and obligations to PII Controllers to ensure the privacy and confidentiality of such information.
+The Federal Law for the Protection of Personal Data (the Law) regulates the collection, storage, use and transfer of PII and protects individual data subjects (individuals); it is a federal law of public order, which makes its provisions applicable and enforceable at a federal level across the country and is not waivable under any agreement or covenant between parties, since it is considered to be a human right.
+This Law regulates the use and processing given to the PII by PII data controllers (PII controllers), thus providing several rights to individuals and obligations to PII controllers to ensure the privacy and confidentiality of such information.
 The Privacy Notice Rules comprise the requirements for such notices, whereas the Binding Self-Regulation Parameters contain the requirements and eligibility parameters to be considered by the authority for approval, supervision and control of Self-Regulation schemes, and authorisation and revocation of certifying entities as approved certifiers.

-Data protection authority
+2 Data protection authority

 Which authority is responsible for overseeing the data protection law?
-Describe the investigative powers of the
+Describe the investigative powers of the authority.

 The National Institute of Transparency, Access to Information and Personal Data Protection (INAI) is the authority responsible for overseeing the Law.
-Its main purpose is the disclosure of governmental activities, budgets and overall public information, as well as the protection of personal data and the Individuals' right to privacy.
-INAI has the authority to conduct investigations, review and sanction PII Controllers, and authorise, oversee and revoke certifying entities.
+Its main purpose is the disclosure of governmental activities, budgets and overall public information, as well as the protection of personal data and the individuals' right to privacy.
+INAI has the authority to conduct investigations, review and sanction PII controllers, and authorise, oversee and revoke certifying entities.